-Sometimes your iPhone gets stuck in headphones mode preventing you from hearing the sound.
-The problem is that iPhone mistakenly acts as if headphones or earbuds are plugged in and now your iPhone’s stuck in headphones mode.
+Sometimes your iPhone gets stuck in headphones mode preventing you from hearing any sound.
+The problem is that iPhone mistakenly acts as if headphones or earbuds are plugged in, and now your iPhone’s stuck.

 Unplug your Headphones

 Some users have reported that they fixed this problem successfully by using a hair dryer or sucking (hard) on the headphone port.
 You may also want to use a toothpick or a Q-Tip and clean the port to remove any remaining dirt/particles.
-For the Q-Tip make sure you pull off most of the cotton so it will fits the port well…but not to the point where it could get stuck!
+For the Q-Tip make sure you pull off most of the cotton so that it will fit the port snugly.
+But not to the point where it could get stuck!
 With the Q-Tip inside the jack, perform a few rotations to release anything that’s lodged inside.

 Always make sure you turn your phone off before taking any of the steps listed above.

 Try connecting your iDevice to a Bluetooth speaker or Bluetooth headphones, then disconnected it.
 See if that works in getting your headphones mode unstuck!

 Tucked away in Accessibility is a setting called “Call Audio Routing.”
 This setting determines where audio is heard during phone calls and FaceTime audio calls.
 Sound familiar?

 So let’s check these settings.
 Go to Settings > General > Accessibility and scroll down to the section titled “Interaction.”
 Continue to scroll until you find Call Audio Routing.
 It should list “Automatic.”
 If it doesn’t tap it and select Automatic from the list.